Marriage Act 1961 (Australia): Religious ministers

-Under Subdivision A, a register is kept of ministers of religion (s.27) of "recognised" denominations (s26).
-The only requirements for registration is that the person is a minister of religion who is nominated by their denomination, is resident in Australia, and is at least 21 years old (s29).
-A minister will be registered (s30) unless the registrar refuses registration because there are sufficient ministers of that denomination, or if the minister is "not a fit and proper person" or will not devote sufficient time to the functions of a minister of religion (s31).
+Under Subdivision A, a register is kept of ministers of religion (section 27) of "recognised" denominations (section 26).
+The only requirements for registration is that the person is a minister of religion who is nominated by their denomination, is resident in Australia, and is at least 21 years old (section 29).
+A minister will be registered (section 30) unless the registrar refuses registration because there are sufficient ministers of that denomination, or if the minister is "not a fit and proper person" or will not devote sufficient time to the functions of a minister of religion (section 31).

 Ministers of religion are not bound to solemnise any marriage.
-Nothing in Part IV of the Marriage Act imposes an obligation on an authorised celebrant, being a minister of religion, to solemnise any marriage (s47).
+Nothing in Part IV of the Act imposes an obligation on an authorised celebrant, being a minister of religion, to solemnise any marriage (section 47).

 Registry office marriages

-Subdivision B (s.39) preserves the power of "state and territory officers", allowing people who register marriages (under a state law) to also solemnise marriages (i.e. registry marriages).
+Subdivision B (section 39) preserves the power of "state and territory officers", allowing people who register marriages (under a state law) to also solemnise marriages (i.e. registry marriages).

 Civil celebrants

 Subdivision C deals with "marriage celebrants", or the authorisation of people to conduct civil ceremonies.
-Section 39B allows the register to be kept and sections 39D-E are procedural and seek to set up processes to control the number of celebrants.
+Section 39B allows the register to be kept and sections 39D-39E are procedural and seek to set up processes to control the number of celebrants.

 This section was introduced by the Marriage Amendment Act 2002, after an attorney-general inquiry into the Civil Celebrants Program.
-Prior to the passage of this amendment the authorisation of celebrants was entirely contained in s39, which in s39(2) allowed the recognition of other "fit and proper persons" as civil marriage celebrants, religious celebrants outside a recognised denomination, and celebrants with special community needs.
+Prior to the passage of this amendment the authorisation of celebrants was entirely contained in section 39, which in subsection (2) allowed the recognition of other "fit and proper persons" as civil marriage celebrants, religious celebrants outside a recognised denomination, and celebrants with special community needs.

 The original 1961 Act therefore allowed civil ceremonies, and the first civil celebrants were authorised in 1973.
 By the time the 2002 amendments were introduced, civil celebrants performed over 50% of marriages.
 The changes therefore provide legislative recognition to civil celebrants, and prescribe a regime beyond being "fit and proper" in order to control the quality and number of celebrants.

 Section 39C now lists a number of requirements to be registered as civil celebrant, in addition to being at least 18 years old and "fit and proper".
-The register will take into account: knowledge of the law; commitment to advising couples about relationship counselling; community standing; criminal record, the existence of a conflict of interest or benefit to business; and "any other matter".
+The registrar will take into account: knowledge of the law; commitment to advising couples about relationship counselling; community standing; criminal record, the existence of a conflict of interest or benefit to business; and "any other matter".
 Section 39G imposes "obligations" on civil celebrants.
 These include professional development and an adherence to a code of practice.
-Sections 39H, I, and J set up a review of celebrants and a disciplinary system.
+Sections 39H, 39I, and 39J set up a review of celebrants and a disciplinary system.

 Significantly, Subdivision C deals only with marriage celebrants (civil or not from a recognised religion), not with ministers of religion, who are governed by Subdivision A. As a result, ministers of religion are not necessarily subject to the same obligations or code of practice.